Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Ghlodds/Architecture.md

     <td colspan="2" align="center">Drawing of ghloddish houses</td>
   </tr>
 </table>

+This level system spread and influenced a lot of architecture styles in other cultures, most notably Jitado and Mes Inpea ones.

 #### 🕌 Religious buildings
 Religious buildings are different case in ghloddish architecture, as they serve the most important